 Peppered amongst the rolling fells and picturesque shores of the Lake District are some of the finest spots to indulge in a quintessentially British afternoon tea.
-There’s no finer expression of Victorian elegance than nibbling on classic dainty sandwiches, petite sweet pastries and warm scones laden with clotted cream, all served with a traditional tea service by a window overlooking a lake.
+There’s no finer expression of Victorian elegance than nibbling on classic dainty sandwiches, petite sweet pastries and warm scones laden with clotted cream, served with a traditional tea service by a window looking over a lake.

 Served: 12pm – 4.30pm